 Advances from the City of Virginia Beach represent funds that have been provided, by the City, to the Authority for the construction of capital projects.
 When construction is complete, the capital asset reverts back to the City or is transferred to the Authority's Proprietary Fund.
-During fiscal year 2016 and 2015, the City had advanced funding for the following capital projects:
+During fiscal year 2017 and 2016, the City had advanced funding for the following capital projects:

-Pedestrian Bridge - The project involves the management of the design of the Pedestrian Bridge across Virginia Beach Boulevard in accordance with the contract between the Authority and PB Americas, Inc. During fiscal year 2016 and 2015, no amounts were used to fund the costs related to the design of the Pedestrian Bridge.
+Pedestrian Bridge - The project involves the management of the design of the Pedestrian Bridge across Virginia Beach Boulevard in accordance with the contract between the Authority and PB Americas, Inc. During fiscal year 2017 and 2016, no amounts were used to fund the costs related to the design of the Pedestrian Bridge.

 Town Center Infrastructure - The project is the result of a public/private investment partnership agreement between the City, the Authority, and Town Center Associates, L.L.C.
-During fiscal year 2016 and 2015, \$0 and \$400,429 was used to fund infrastructure costs related to Town Center, respectively.
-During fiscal year 2015, infrastructure assets in the amount of \$1,302,184 were completed and transferred to the City.
+During fiscal year 2017 and 2016, no amounts were used to fund infrastructure costs related to Town Center, respectively.

-The costs for the Town Center project include infrastructure for streets, curbs and gutters, sidewalks, and underground utilities.
+The costs for the Town Center project include infrastructure for streets, curbs and gutters, sidewalks and underground utilities.
 The total funding used for Phase I of the project was \$6,357,000, of which \$5,000,000 is funded through the Authority's EDIP program and \$1,357,000 was funded through the City's CIP Program.
-Funding used for Phase II includes \$4,000,000, funded from the Authority's EDIP and \$3,700,000 from the City's CIP Program.
-Funding for Phase III includes \$1,000,000 funded from the Authority's EDIP and \$650,000 from the City's CIP Program.
+Funding used for Phase II included \$4,000,000, funded from the Authority's EDIP and \$3,700,000 from the City's CIP Program.
+Funding for Phase III included \$1,000,000 funded from the Authority's EDIP and \$650,000 from the City's CIP Program.
 The Beacon Exchange, which took place in fiscal year 2009, included funding of \$4,260,000 from the Central Business South TIF as well as \$767,946 from the Authority's EDIP.
-Phase V of this project includes \$3,500,000, which was funded through the Authority's EDIP program.
+Funding for Phase V and VI of this project included \$3,500,000 and \$1,000,000, respectively, which was funded through the Authority's EDIP program.